fbpx

 This post about what to expect at a luau in Hawaii was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-Do you wonder what to expect at a luau in Hawaii?
+Do you wonder what to expect at a Hawaiian luau?

 If you’re planning a trip to Hawaii, chances are that at some point during your research, you’ve come across the word “luau.”
-You might be wondering what it is and if it’s worth going to.
+You might wonder what it is and if it’s worth going to.

-I’ve been going to luaus in Hawaii since I was 10 years old.
-It’s always been a highlight for me because I love learning about other cultures when I travel.
+I’ve been going to traditional Hawaiian parties or luaus since I was 10 years old.
+It’s always been a highlight because I love learning about other cultures when I travel.

-It used to surprise me when people told me they didn’t know what a Hawaiian luau was.
-But now I know that lots of people think it’s just a fancy dinner.
+It used to surprise me when people told me they didn’t know what a traditional Hawaiian luau was.
+But now I know that many people think it’s just a fancy dinner.
 Or they tell me they heard it’s just a tourist trap.

-Plus, I included my top picks for best luaus in Hawaii since I know firsthand which ones are worth the hefty price tag!
+Plus, I included my top picks for the best Ohau luaus in Hawaii Polynesian islands since I know firsthand which ones are worth the hefty price tag!

 Is it Worth Going to a Luau in Hawaii?